 Sub Talar Joint

-This will be next down the train to feel the force.
+This will be next down the chain to feel the force.
 It will mirror the motions of the TCJ as the forces acting are the same and in the same direction.
 This means you get plantar flexion, inversion and internal rotation.

 By this point in the gait cycle I’m seeing the heel off the floor, the rear foot is nearing full supination and the forefoot is still relatively fixed to the floor.
 The MTJ joint will be driven by the rear foot to plantar flexion, adduction and eversion.

-I had to shorten things up a little towards the end as I am close to 1000 words!!! sorry 😉 however, this gives us a perfect platform to build the next few posts where we will explore different aspects of foot function, assessment and treatment.
+I had to shorten things up a little towards the end as I am close to 1000 words!!! sorry!
+However, this gives us a perfect platform to build the next few posts where we will explore different aspects of foot function, assessment and treatment.